7 Critical Factors to Consider When Evaluating a CMS

 If your CMS has detailed technical documentation, this can make it easier for you to navigate post-implementation challenges.
 But having people you can call on is also critical.

-Before you begin your implementation, make sure that your internal team or vendor are able to provide enough training and support to users at all stages.
+Before you begin your implementation, ensure that your internal team or CMS development company can provide enough training and support to users at all stages.
 Other important features of a CMS include the size and maturity of your CMS’s ecosystem.
 How commonly it is implemented, how many developers use that technology, and how frequently the software is updated are all factors that will influence the likelihood of your finding help when you need it.

 Knowing how to evaluate a CMS is important for you to make the best choice for your needs.
 The right CMS will be the one that balances ease of use, complexity, and cost, giving you the most bang for your buck.
 An ideal solution is lightweight, agile, and flexible — one that evolves with you as your brand grows.